Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeedback3.0.md

 1. Move the chat history to above zipbomb
 2. Lumia is impersonating user too much, look at my alternate non-sov hand step 7 below for a brute force fix and also use global positioning tracker instead of auto loom tracking or hidden ledger (it moves the story forward too much)
 3. Change {{user}} in sov hand toggle to be ```<user>``` (Nested handlebar fix for those who don't use extension sovhand)
+4. NEW ONE, NEW ONE.
+ALL HEADERS IN 3.0 ARE BROKEN.

 ---